jxson/haiku/README.md

 # Development

+For the time being haiku is using the [discount c lib](https://github.com/Orc/discount) to process markdown, we are hoping to change this in the near future, for now you will have to make sure you have the library installed before proceeding.

-To get started you will need to make sure you have all of the npm packages installed
+Once you have discount installed you will need to make sure you have all of the npm packages by running:

     npm install
     npm link # wire up the bin

-Right now the only command that works is:
+Once you do that the haiku command line will be available, you can check it out by running:

+    haiku --help

+To build a haiku site use:

-    haiku --source examples/basic --destination build
+    haiku build

-This will build the html for any pages or posts that exist in the examples/basic directory of this project.
+To run a server that lets you see your work locally:

+    haiku server

 More is coming this is just a proof of concept at this stage